Codem47/Data-organiztion/README.md

 ## And Thats It!

-Review YOur Data to Make sure all went Well
+Review Your Data to Make sure all went Well
 #Happy Coding!